sstsimulator/sst-macro/docs/manual/manual.md

 This can be relative to the current directory, an absolute path, or the name of a pre-set file that is in sstmacro/configurations
 (which installs to /path-to-install/include/configurations, and gets searched along with current directory).
 -   --dumpi: If you are in a folder with all the DUMPI traces, you can invoke the main `sstmac` executable with this option.
 This replays the trace in a special debug mode for quickly validating the correctness of a trace.
+-   --otf2: If you are in a folder with all the OTF2 traces, you can invoke the main `sstmac` executable with this option.
+This replays the trace in a special debug mode for quickly validating the correctness of a trace.
 -   -d [debug flags]: A list of debug flags to activate as a comma-separated list (no spaces) - see Section [2.7](#sec:dbgoutput)
 -   -p [parameter]=[value]: Setting a parameter value (overrides what is in the parameter file)
 -   -t [value]: Stop the simulation at simulated time [value]